praw-dev/praw/docs/pages/useful_scripts.rst

     videos links appear in reply to a submission (uses a slightly out-of-date version of PRAW, currently requires ``Submission.all_comments_flat``).

-`RedditAnalysis`_ by `u/rhiever <http://www.reddit.com/user/rhiever>`_
+`reddit-analysis`_ by `u/rhiever <http://www.reddit.com/user/rhiever>`_
     Scrapes a specific subreddit or user and prints out all of the commonly-used words in the past month.
 Contains a data file containing a list of words that should be considered common.

 `AlienFeed`_ by `u/Jawerty <http://www.reddit.com/user/Jawerty>`_
-    AlienFeed is a command line application made for displaying and interacting with Reddit submissions.
+    AlienFeed is a command line application made for displaying and interacting with reddit submissions.
 The client can return a list containing the top submissions in a subreddit, and even open the links up if you'd like.

 **\<Your Script Here\>**